yogdaan/suraksha/README.md

 ## Introduction

-Supernova-2 is meant to analyze and display data to improve public understanding of our home planet to be safe,
+Supernova-2 is meant to analyze and display data to improve public understanding of our home planet to be safe.

 ### Feature

-Supernova helps you in tracking following information:

 #### What are the safety parameters Supernova will track?